yqliu617/yqliu617.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a PhD student at	Institute of Mathematics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences(http://www.math.ac.cn/), where my advisor is [Baohua Fu](http://www.math.ac.cn/people/fbh/).
+I am a PhD student at	[Institute of Mathematics](http://www.math.ac.cn/), AMSS, Chinese Academy of Sciences, where my advisor is [Baohua Fu](http://www.math.ac.cn/people/fbh/).
 From 2023 to 2025, I am also a visiting PhD student at [Toulouse Mathematics Institute](https://www.math.univ-toulouse.fr/fr/), where my advisor is [Laurent Manivel](https://manivel.perso.math.cnrs.fr/).

 My current research focues on the geometry of (quasi-)homogenous varieties.